jbossdemocentral/coolstore-microservice/README.md

 ```
     oc process -f sso-service.json | oc create -f -
 ```
-    You can view the process of the deployment using
+You can view the process of the deployment using:
 ```
     oc logs -f dc/sso
 ```